A priori bounds for geodesic diameter. Part III. A Sobolev-Poincar\'e inequality and applications to a variety of geometric variational problems: Geodesic diameter

-\begin{remark} Here, we compare our proof with Topping's proof of the analogous result for immersions (see~\cite[Theorem~1.1]{MR2410779}).
-The principal geometric idea -- suitable smallness of mean curvature implies lower density ratio bounds in balls -- is the same.
-Our formulation (see \ref{lemma:density_ratio} and~\ref{lemma:classic_swing}) may be traced back to Allard~\cite[8.3]{MR0307015}, whereas Topping's formulation (see~\cite[Lemma~1.2]{MR2410779}) was inspired by a local non-collapsing result for Ricci flow (see Topping~\cite[Theorem~4.2]{MR2216151}).
-However, to implement this geometric idea for varifolds, one faces the difficulty that one cannot, a priori, assume the existence of either geodesics or lower density bounds; the latter are employed to obtain~\cite[Lemma~1.2]{MR2410779}.
-Instead, our proof avoids these tools (though, lower density bounds are independently proven in~\ref{thm:few_special_points}) and proceeds through the characterisation of geodesic diameter (see~\ref{lemma:diameter}) and the Sobolev-Poincaré inequality (see~\ref{thm:new_sobolev_inequality}) in conjunction with basic properties from the study of indecomposability (see~\ref{lemma:basic_indecomp}). \end{remark}
+\begin{remark} Here, we compare our proof with that of P.\ Topping's analogous result for immersions (see \cite[Theorem 1.1]{MR2410779}).
+The principal geometric idea---suitable smallness of mean curvature implies lower density ratio bounds in balls---is the same.
+Our formulation (see \ref{lemma:density_ratio} and \ref{lemma:classic_swing}) may be traced back to \cite[8.3]{MR0307015}, whereas his formulation (see \cite[Lemma 1.2]{MR2410779}) was inspired by his local non-collapsing result for Ricci flow (see \cite[Theorem 4.2]{MR2216151}).
+To implement this geometric idea for varifolds, one faces the difficulty that one cannot---a priori---assume the existence of either geodesics or lower density bounds; the latter are employed to obtain \cite[Lemma 1.2]{MR2410779}.
+Instead, our proof avoids these tools---though, lower density bounds are independently proven in \ref{thm:few_special_points}---and proceeds through the characterisation of geodesic diameter (see \ref{lemma:diameter}) and the Sobolev-Poincaré inequality (see \ref{thm:new_sobolev_inequality}) in conjunction with basic properties from the study of indecomposability (see \cite[7.12]{arXiv:2209.05955v2}). \end{remark}

-To prepare for the use of the Whitney-type approximation results in~\ref{corollary:smooth_diameter_bound}, we firstly define the appropriate topological function space.
+To prepare for the use of the Whitney-type approximation results in \ref{corollary:smooth_diameter_bound}, we firstly define the appropriate topological function space.

-\begin{definition} Suppose $k$ is a positive integer, $M$~is a compact manifold-with-boundary of class~$k$, and $Y$ is a Banach space.
+\begin{definition} Suppose $k$ is a positive integer, $M$ is a compact manifold-with-boundary of class $k$, and $Y$ is a Banach space.

-Then, $\mathscr C^k (M, Y )$ is defined (see~\cite[2.4]{MR3626845}) to be the locally convex space of all maps from~$M$ into~$Y$ of class~$k$ topologised by the family of all seminorms, that correspond to charts~$\phi$ of~$M$ of class~$k$ and compact subsets~$K$ of~$\dmn \phi$, and have value
+Then, $\mathscr C^k (M, Y )$ is defined (see \cite[2.4]{MR3626845}) to be the locally convex space of all maps from $M$ into $Y$ of class $k$ topologised by the family of all seminorms, that correspond to charts $\phi$ of $M$ of class $k$ and compact subsets $K$ of $\dmn \phi$, and have value

 at $F \in \mathscr C^k (M,Y)$. \end{definition}